WELCOME TO MILFORD BROOK SCHOOL!

 In order to meet the needs of a growing community, Milford Brook School was built in 1972.
 The school was named after the Milford Brook, which gave waterpower for local grist, flour, & sawmills, including Lafayette Mills, in the late 1800's.

 Milford Brook School is one of five elementary schools in the Manalapan-Englishtown Regional School District; it provides educational services to students in kindergarten through grade five.
 The school is a "home-away-from-home" for approximately five hundred and forty kindergarten, first, second, third, fourth, and fifth grade students for six and a half hours per day.
 Milford Brook School is one of two elementary schools in the district that houses the ELL program in grades K-5.
 Over fifty teachers work collaboratively to provide an engaging learning experience in classes that typically range in size from twenty to twenty-five students.
-The children learn to function in a cooperative and respectful environment very early in the year, and they then branch-out to explore interesting and challenging units of study.
-Support and enrichment services are provided by supplemental staff which includes three RTI teachers who support student learning in language arts literacy and mathematics; ELL teachers; and an enrichment teacher who provides push-in and pull-out support for our highest achieving learners.
+The children learn to function in a cooperative and respectful environment very early in the year, and they then branchout to explore interesting and challenging units of study.
+Support and enrichment services are provided by supplemental staff which includes an RTI teacher and two intervention teachers who support student learning in language arts literacy and mathematics; ELL teachers; and Title I teachers and provides push-in and pull-out support.

-Units of study covered through the science program include environment, weather, forces & motion, and planet Earth.
+Units of study covered by the science program include environment, weather, forces & motion, and planet Earth.
 United States history, geography, and the local community are important components of the social studies curriculum.

 Learning is supported for all learners at Milford Brook School as the Problem Solving Team members collaborate with each other and classroom teachers to screen and pre-identify students who are in need of supportive services.
 Pre-identified students are assigned to one of the three tiers outlined in the Response to Intervention model implemented within the school.
 During the school year, the Problem Solving Team continues to collaborate with each other and classroom teachers to discuss the progress and effectiveness of interventions for these pre-identified students; the team also seeks to assist teachers who refer struggling students for Tier I, Tier II, and/or Tier III interventions.
 The goal of the Problem Solving Team is to identify the underlying problem which may be hindering a child's growth and to develop an effective intervention plan to support this area.
 Student learning is progress monitored weekly to determine if growth is evident or to support a new set of interventions which may be needed.

 Of special focus is our commitment towards developing good character traits within our students.
-Particular attention is given to the six pillars of character which consist of the traits of caring, fairness, citizenship, trustworthiness, respect and self-control.
+Particular attention is given to the six pillars of character, which consist of the traits of caring, fairness, citizenship, trustworthiness, respect and self-control.
 Through the monthly selection of "Citizens of the Month" from each homeroom class, students are recognized for exceptional behavior and for their extraordinary focus on showcasing the six pillars of character through their everyday choices.
 The school counselor works with each classroom across the grade levels to teach and reinforce concepts of Social Thinking and to help students understand appropriate social cues and to foster positive interactions between their peers.
+Additionally, other positive behavior intervention supports (PBIS) are implemented throughout our school to help motivate our learners to be ready and to "do the right thing."
+Students can earn gold Paw Print slips as recognition for going above and beyond to show their character and are then rewarded through a lottery of monthly prizes.
+Supporting the social and emotional learning of our students is just as essential.
+Classrooms have established calming corners to help reinforce important concepts of self-regulation and understanding our feelings and emotions; brain breaks are built in throughout the day; and a sensory hallway is available.

 The help of volunteers in the classrooms and a very active Parent Teachers Organization (PTO) are two of the school's greatest assets; their support is integral to the success of our school.
 Our highly competent staff and involved parents, who together value the importance of education, help us build self-confident, independent, and well-educated children.
 Milford Brook School is a strong, cohesive learning community that puts children's needs first and which strives to maintain a vision of "Excellence in Education," so that our students successfully learn, grow, and succeed.